maxieds/ChameleonMiniUSBInterface/README.md

 ### Application build.gradle snippet

-We can automatically include the library into an existing Android Studio project in the usual way using the [JitPack/IO](https://jitpack.io/) mechanisms.
+We can automatically include the library into an existing Android Studio project in the usual way using the [JitPack/IO](https://jitpack.io/#maxieds/ChameleonMiniUSBInterface/BreadCoStable-2018-09-06) mechanisms.
 In particular, you can include the following snippets in your *application* (i.e., *NOT* project) **build.gradle** file:
 ```
 dependencies {
     // ...
+    //implementation 'com.github.maxieds:ChameleonMiniUSBInterface:master-SNAPSHOT'
-    implementation 'com.github.maxieds:ChameleonMiniUSBInterface:master-SNAPSHOT'
+    implementation 'com.github.maxieds:ChameleonMiniUSBInterface:BreadCoStable-2018-09-06'
 }

 apply plugin: 'maven'